-2018: Has made three starts at defensive tackle through Week 4...Made his first NFL start in Week 2 and registered his first career sack...Totals include nine tackles (seven solo) and two sacks.
+2018: Has made five starts at defensive tackle through Week 6...Made his first NFL start in Week 2 and registered his first career sack...Totals include 12 tackles (10 solo), two sacks and three passes defensed and one forced fumble.

-College: Four-year letterman who played in 46 games during at Michigan and made 17 starts...Career totals include 133 tackles (64 solo), 33.5 tackles for loss, 12.5 sacks, three passes defensed, two forced fumbles, one fumble recovery and one blocked kick...In 2017, was a Consensus All-American, the team's Bo Schembechler Award winner as Most Valuable Player, Associated Press All-American First Team and Football Writers Association All-Big Ten First Team.
+College: Four-year letterman who played in 46 games during at Michigan and made 17 starts...Career totals include 133 tackles (64 solo), 33.5 tackles for loss, 12.5 sacks, three passes defensed, two forced fumbles, one fumble recovery and one blocked kick...In 2017, was a Consensus All-American, the team's Bo Schembechler Award winner as Most

+Valuable Player, Associated Press All-American First Team and Football Writers Association All-Big Ten First Team.